scrabbletank/farhome-rules/rulesdoc.md

 You resonate particularly well with magic items.
 You may attune to 4 items at one time instead of 3.

 #### Battle Mage
-Once per turn, when you cast a cantrip or 1st level spell your next basic attack costs 2 less AP.
-Alternatively if you make a basic attack your next cantrip or 1st level spell costs 2 less AP, with a minimum of 1.
-The spell level increases to 2nd at 7th level, and 3rd at 14th level, and 4th at 21th level.
+Once per turn, when you cast a spell your next single target attack or maneuver costs 2 AP less.
+Alternatively when you make a single target attack or maneuver your next spell costs 2 AP less.
+You may make offhand attacks after casting a spell as if it were a basic attack.

 #### Cunning Combatant
 Staggered creatures do not benefit from criticals in their rolls against you.

 #### Dual-Wield Expert
 You have no penalties from dual wielding.
 While dual wielding you add a defense die to your defense rolls when taking the defend action.
+You may make offhand attacks after attacking with a maneuver as if it were a basic attack.

 #### Duelist
 You are an expert with one-handed weapons.
 When attacking with a one-handed weapon you reroll 1 die in your attack roll.
 If you're holding nothing in your off hand you have expertise with your attack roll instead.